 firemenFire Department

-The Farmington Fire Department has an ISO rating of 3.
-So what exactly is an ISO rating, and what does this new rating mean?
-ISO stands for Insurance Services Office, and what they do is evaluate and assess fire protection in municipalities and counties throughout the United States.
-Most insurance companies utilize the ISO ratings when calculating home and business premiums.
-An ISO of 3 puts FFD’s district in the top 2% of all municipalities in the State of New Mexico, which means lower insurance rates.
+The Farmington Fire Department has an Insurance Services Office (ISO) rating of 3.
+An ISO of 3 puts FFD’s district in the top 2% of all municipalities in the State of New Mexico, which means lower insurance rates for your business and home.

 mayorFarmington Government

-Farmington is the progressive, vibrant, scenic, and safe — center of the Four Corners area that builds bridges among the people it serves, values the environment it occupies, as well as, the history it has, and the hope it offers.
+Farmington is the progressive, vibrant, scenic, and safe — center of the Four Corners area that builds bridges among the diverse people it serves, values the environment it occupies, and embraces its robust history while looking to the future of the community for its citizens.

 The City of Farmington is a council-manager form of government, the most popular structure of government in the United States among municipalities with populations between 10,000 and 500,000.